swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 Here, the following should be noted:

-- the `prepare.py` script created the `data/prepared` directory and divided the dataset into a training set and a test set
+- the `prepare.py` script created the `data/prepared` directory and divided the dataset into a training set and a validation set
 - the `train.py` script created the `model` directory and trained the model with the prepared data.
 - the `evaluate.py` script created the `evaluation` directory and generated some